 - May extend the workable integrity of the retina

 With recent technology and ongoing advances in the scientific field, methods have been developed to synthesize complex peptide preparations from the extracts of several different tissues.
 One such peptide in the tissues is ‘Epithalamin,’ naturally produced in the pineal gland.
-Epithalamin has been found to be functional in increasing melatonin production, improving the immunological and anti-carcinogenic effects in rats and mice, and restoring reproductive function in old rodents.
-Similar effects of this naturally occurring peptide were observed in human studies, representing the geroprotectant activity of the peptide in human volunteers.
+Epithalamin has been suggested to be functional in increasing melatonin production, improving the immunological and anti-carcinogenic functions in rats and mice, and restoring reproductive function in old rodents.
+Similar actions of this naturally occurring peptide were observed in clinical studies.
 Utilizing the recent advancements in science, a peptide similar to Epithalamin was synthesized and titled ‘Epitalon.’
-Interestingly, Epitalon is derived from a naturally occurring peptide belonging to both pineal gland and eye retina, hence, Epitalon likely produces beneficial effects in both organs.
+Epitalon is derived from a naturally occurring peptide belonging to both pineal gland and eye retina.
 (1)

 Research and Clinical Studies

 Studies (2) have suggested that the peptide binds with the histones – HI/6 and HI/3 – located at different sites in tissue, which then interact with the DNA.
 This potential binding of the peptide and the histones would lead to the increment of neurogenic differentiation of gene transcription involving markers such as Nestin, Beta Tubulin III and Doublecortin, by 1.6 to 1.8 times than usual.
 This neuronal differentiation and protein synthesis in retinal and ligament stem cells may potentially lead to enhanced functionality.